biomguler/G-WASPiper/README.md

 ## Step-by-step G-WASPiper
-- Full documentation is available at: <a href="https://github.com/biomguler/G-WASPiper/wiki">[https://github.com/biomguler/G-WASPiper/wiki](#)
+- Full documentation is available at the <a href="https://github.com/biomguler/G-WASPiper/wiki">wiki page</a></small>

 # Sources
 <p><b>Some of the pipelines modified from:</b></p>